Three Travel Secrets

 FLIGHTS:

 In the U.S. I never use the big online booking agents like Expedia or Travelocity because they don’t search all discount carriers.
 It takes a bit more time, but I go to the AIRPORT websites that I want to fly between, search to see which of the discount airlines serve those airports, then book directly on the airline’s web site.
 The best discount airline in the U.S. is Southwest.
-European discount airlines include Ryanair, easyJet, Norwegian, and Turkish Air.
-In Asia I fly AirAsia, Air India, Ukraine International Airlines, Nok Air (Thailand only), Scoot, and Thai Airways; and in Australia check into Regional Express (REX) and Virgin Australia.
+European discount airlines include Ryanair, easyJet, Norwegian, and Turkish Airlines.
+In Asia I fly AirAsia, Air India, Nok Air (Thailand only), Scoot, and Thai Airways; and in Australia check into Regional Express (REX) and Virgin Australia.

 EXTRA DISCOUNTS:

-Once you’ve determined which hotel or airline you wish to book through, before making your final purchase, Google the hotel/airline name with the words “discount coupon code.”
+Once you’ve determined which hotel or airline you wish to book, before making your final purchase, Google the hotel/airline name with the words “discount coupon code.”
 You will often discover an additional discount that can be applied at the time of making the online reservation.
 For example, I just Googled “discount coupon code hotels” and found a code for 15% off Hilton Hotels and 20% off the lowest rates at Best Westerns, among other deals.
 (TIP: this works well for all online shopping, from Amazon.com to individual stores like Crabtree & Evelyn, and there are numerous sites that search the Internet and display all these discounts on a single site.)

 So there you have it, my top travel secrets (OK, I’m cheating; I’ve given you more than three – so shoot me).
-Now all that’s left is to ‘tag’ five other travel bloggers, and here they are:

 Save

-58 thoughts on “My Three Best Travel Secrets”
+58 thoughts on “Three Travel Secrets”

 1. It seems like the flight & hotel landscape is always changing so thought I would give my two cents on how to find best prices.